 The Big Top is located at 3401 Washington Avenue in the Grand Center Arts District.
 Valet parking is available at the entrance on Washington Avenue.
 There is also ample parking available on the street or in neighboring lots.
-A parking map will also be included with your event package.
+A parking map is available here.

 What safety protocols will take place upon arrival?

 We ask that all attendees stay home if they have tested positive for COVID-19, are waiting for COVID-19 test results, have COVID-19 symptoms, or if they have had close contact with a person who has tested positive for or who has symptoms of COVID-19.
 When you arrive, you will be directed to a pink entrance or a green entrance, which will correspond to the wristband you received prior to the event.
 At the entrance you will encounter a safety officer who will conduct a contactless temperature check.
 Once you have cleared our safety protocols, you may proceed to your table located in either the pink or green zones.
 Once you are in your zone you must stay within the zone to avoid cross contamination.

 What happens if I forgot my wristband?

 We encourage you to bring the initial wristband provided in your event package to ensure contactless check-in.
 However, Arts and Education Council staff members will be stationed at the entrance with guest lists and additional wristbands , if needed.
 All wristbands are numbered and assigned to the guest.

 How many guests will be in attendance?

 Due to the limited capacity, we can accommodate only half of our usual capacity for the St. Louis Arts Awards.
 At maximum, there will be 350 guests in attendance.
 The Big Top has a seating structure with sections divided into two distinct zones with each zone having a dedicated entrance/exit, restroom facilities, and staff (ushers, sanitation, food/beverage service).

 Will there be a cocktail hour?